 “The term “surcharge” […] means any means of increasing the regular price to a cardholder which is not imposed upon customers paying by cash, check, or similar means.”

 Some processors are becoming aware of the distinction.
 Razi mentions that the Clover system (now offered by Fiserv, formerly known as First Data) removed all “cash discount” programs from its app marketplace, stating in an email to users, “A ‘true cash discount’ does not add any fees or surcharges at the register.”

-First Data confirmed to CardFellow that the cash discount apps have been removed but that it’s possible to surcharge through the Clover system if legally allowed in the state where the business operates.
+At the time, First Data confirmed to CardFellow that the cash discount apps had been removed but that it’s possible to surcharge through the Clover system if legally allowed in the state where the business operates.

-In some jurisdictions, it may be possible (or required) to post both the cash price and the credit price in dollars and cents with equal prominence.
-This screenshot from the CardX website illustrates dual price scenarios.
+In some jurisdictions, it may be possible (or required) to post both the cash price and the credit price in dollars and cents with equal prominence to handle the “regular price” situation.